rahuldkjain/blog/content/blog/how-github-profile-readme-generator-reached-200+-stars-on-github.md

 draft: false
 ---

-My open-source project Github profile README generator reached 1000+ ⭐️ in less than 45 days 🥳.
+My open-source project **Github profile README generator** reached 1000+ ⭐️ in less than 45 days 🥳.

-It was trending on Github under javascript category🚀🚀
+It was trending on Github under javascript category🚀
 ![github-profile-readme-generator](https://dev-to-uploads.s3.amazonaws.com/i/f6wxs4wo9fxb4bctrf0o.png)

 I was scrolling the twitter feed and listening to **Blinding Lights** when I got the idea of this tool.
 Never thought that so many developers will find it useful.